Setup Guide

 Built-in Prompts

-Crispy includes pre-built workflow prompts.
-In Claude, these appear as prompt templates you can invoke directly:
+Crispy includes 8 pre-built workflow prompts.
+In Claude, these appear as prompt templates you can invoke directly.
+Use prompts/list to discover them programmatically.

 inbox_zero